-Milk and yogurts are classed separately.
+Milk and yoghurts are classed separately.
 When we look at the food labels, we will see that all yoghurts contain some sugar.
 This is because milk and milk products have the naturally occurring sugar ‘lactose’.
-Generally natural yoghurt contains about 5g ‘sugars’ per 100g (approximately one teaspoon), and when we look at yogurts with a higher sugar content than this, the higher number is down to additional sugars which have been added by the manufacturer.
-So, looking at flavoured yogurts we can see how they fare per 100g.
+Generally, natural yoghurt contains about 5g ‘sugars’ per 100g (approximately one teaspoon), and when we look at yoghurts with a higher sugar content than this, the higher number is down to additional sugars which have been added by the manufacturer.
+So, looking at flavoured yoghurts we can see how they fare per 100g.

 Cut-offs used to describe characteristics of ‘Healthier Choice yoghurts (per 100g)

 |Low in sugar||<5 g ( for Natural yoghurts)

 <9 g ( for Flavoured and Luxury yoghurts)